bunglegrind/parseq-extended/README.md

 - `promise_requestorize`: Accepts a promise thunk as input and returns a requestor which executes the promise
 - `dynamic_default_import`: Takes an ES6 url as input and returns a requestor which returns the default module
 - `dynamic_import`: Takes an ES6 url as input and returns a requestor which returns the module
-- `delay`: Given a unary function returns a requestor which is executed at a fixed delay
-- `persist`: Given a requestor, returns a new requestor which persists for n tentatives to successfully execute the requestor, possibly delayed by a time_delay

 ## Others